KevinWorkman/HappyCoding/teaching/index.md

 {% include url-thumbnail.html url="/teaching/guides/curriculum" %}
 </div>

+# CS 11111

+[CS 11111](http://cs111.org/) is an intro to creative coding course taught at the [University of Chicago](https://www.cs.uchicago.edu/) using Happy Coding as a source.
+[Check it out](https://www.classes.cs.uchicago.edu/archive/2021/spring/11111-1/schedule.html) for ideas on how to structure a course using Happy Coding!

 # Contributing

 If you have ideas for how this site can be useful for teachers, or if you have resources you'd like to share, please [contact me](/about/contact) or submit issues and pull requests on [GitHub](https://github.com/KevinWorkman/HappyCoding/wiki/Contributing)!